[APOLOGIES – UNDER RE-CONSTRUCTION]

 Data Sources

-This site is a collection of data from a number of online sites including Pinterest, Etsy, Facebook, the Worthpoint site as well as Ebay (mainly Ireland) PicClick and fellow collectors sending in images.
+This site is a collection of data from a number of online sites including Pinterest, Etsy, Facebook, the Worthpoint site as well as Ebay PicClick and fellow collectors sending in images.
 All the physical legwork took place in the National Archives in Kew Gardens, London where the originals of the BT – Records of the Board of Trade are found.
 A fascinating read with a few hours/days to spare.

 To my knowledge there are no original sites or books published that detail the life of these mid-century figurines and wall plaques and the two people that registered the Duron designs, Max Löhnberg and Herbert Hermann Louis Löhnberg.